 Is the suit fused, half-canvas or full canvas lined?

 This is the single most important test of suit quality.
-Better quality suits use a horsehair (or other natural materials) canvas, which is sewn between the lining and the cloth of the jacket.
-The canvas allows the suit fabric to drape properly and will mold to your body over time.
-It aids in the longevity of the suit by distributing tension at stress points (shoulders, elbows), and it allows the suit to breathe and retain its shape after repeated dry cleaning.
+Better quality suits use a horsehair (or other natural materials) canvas, which is sewn between the lining and the cloth of the front panels of the jacket.
+This canvas interlining aids in gently shaping the suit over the contours of your shoulders and chest, and allows the suit to breathe and retain its shape after repeated dry cleaning.
 Typically, most suits in the $500-$1000 range have half-canvas construction.
-This is a canvas lining that covers the chest area of the suit instead of extending the length of the jacket (full canvas).
+This is a natural canvas lining that covers the chest area of the suit instead of extending the length of the jacket (known as full canvas).
 Half-canvas is a very good option for getting the best value in a used suit at a modest price.
-A few better quality half-canvas suit brands are made by Hart Schaffner & Marx, Hickey Freeman and Daniel Cremieux.
+A few better quality half-canvas suit brands are made by Hart Schaffner & Marx, Hickey Freeman, and Daniel Cremieux.

 Half-canvas suit construction offers the best mix of quality and value when shopping for low-cost used suits on eBay.